RobBBQ/RobBBQ.github.io/_posts/2021-04-05-RForkner-R-TSProject.md

 mathjax: "true"
 ---

-## Overview
+### Overview
-### A home owner has become more aware of their power usage and has decided to track their consumption using 3 power meters in their house.
+## A home owner has become more aware of their power usage and has decided to track their consumption using 3 power meters in their house.
 These meters take a measurement every minute.
 By analyzing their power usage, the owner wants to try to predict their consumption in the futute.

-# Project Goals
+### Project Goals
-### Use the sub-metered power consumption data to:
+## Use the sub-metered power consumption data to:
-	1. Create a time series of power consumtion for a given period.
+# 1. Create a time series of power consumtion for a given period.
-	2. Model the time series and predict future power consumption.
+# 2. Model the time series and predict future power consumption.

-### Step 1.
+## Step 1.
 Install Modules and Libraries

 ```r
 #' Install tidyverse from CRAN